Tuition Assistance Program (TAP)

 Who Can Use the TAP Benefit?

-To process your TAP benefit payment, the following steps are required EVERY semester.
+You are required to apply for TAP benefits every semester in GU360.
 There is no advantage to applying for your TAP benefit prior to enrollment and course registration.
 You can find a step-by-step guide to the process here: TAP Application Reminders.

 When Eligibility Ends